 - The frozen vegetable mix used for this recipe was sourced from Tesco [UK] and is named 'classic vegetable base mix'.

 - Instead of the ready prepared vegetable mix, you can prepare your own by fine dicing an onion, a few small-medium carrots and 1-2 celery sticks.
-Use 2 cups of this mix, and do cut the veggies into a fine dice so that the veggies cook through.
+Use 2 cups of this mix, and do cut the veggies into a fine dice so that they cook through.

-- Soy milk can be replaced with any milk of your choice.
+- Soya milk can be replaced with any milk of your choice, including canned coconut milk.
+If using coconut milk the flour can be omitted.

-- Instead of vegan butter or margarine, use coconut oil.
+- Instead of vegan butter or margarine, use coconut oil or coconut butter or a tablespoon of white miso paste.

 - Quorn pieces can be replaced with rehydrated soy curls or TVP, tofu, white beans, or canned jackfruit.

-- If using dried meat-free chunks, if possible use a vegan 'chicken' flavored hot stock or broth to hydrate the pieces as this adds extra flavor.
+- If using dried meat-free chunks, if possible use a vegan 'chicken' flavoured hot stock or broth to hydrate the pieces as this adds extra flavour.

-- Can't source vegan Quorn pieces?
-At time of writing Asda [UK] have this product.
+- If you can't source vegan Quorn pieces, at the time of writing Asda [UK] have this product.

 - If your outwith the UK the vegan Quorn pieces, or a similar product, may be labelled differently such as in the US you may be able to find Quorn vegan Chik' n tenders for sale at Walmart.